evanwon/windows-one-hand-shortcuts/README.md

 To start this script automatically with your computer, simply add it to the `Startup` folder in the Windows Start menu.

 To locate this folder, open the Run prompts (shortcut `Win+R`) and enter `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup\`.

-### Can I disable the tray icon?

-Yes.
-Edit the .ahk script and locate the "Hide Tray Icon" section under "OPTIONAL FEATURES".
-Uncomment the necessary lines to disable the tray icon.

-### How do I compile the script as an executable?

-Use the "Ahk2Exe" tool which is included with the AutoHotKey installation.

 ## License